efelger/web-notes/README.md

 # web-notes
-Testing out GitHub by creating a repo for my notes.
+I'm testing out GitHub by creating a repo for my notes.

+Right now these links are an unstyled mess!